-Baggage allowances for flights within Brazil are 10 kg (22 lbs) for carry-on and 23 kg (51 lbs) for checked bags.
+Free baggage allowances for flights within Brazil are 10 kg (22 lbs) for carry-on and 23 kg (51 lbs) for checked bags.
 The exception is TAM, which allows only 8 kg (17 lbs) for carry-on.
+Additional weight will incur an excess baggage fee.
 For maximum permitted dimensions of baggage and excess baggage fees, see the relevant pages on the airlines’ websites: GOL Airlines, TAM Airlines and Azul Airlines.
 Dr. Munn, our scientific advisor, has flown on hundreds of domestic flights in Brazil, and has never experienced a problem with his checked baggage.
 We don’t believe that any guest has ever had checked-in baggage stolen or permanently lost; we do believe the risk to be the same or less than in the U.S.

 The Brazilian Ministry of Foreign Affairs has created an Electronic Visa Program for citizens of the USA, Australia, Canada and Japan.
 With this initiative, visa application for Brazil will be easier and quicker.
 Consular services will be considerably more efficient.
 The foreign applicant may apply for the E-visa and obtain it remotely, through the website (www.vfsglobal.com/brazil-evisa), mobile or tablet application.
 The beneficiary must submit to the airline, in a first phase of the project, a hard copy or digitized image of the electronic visa in order to be able to embark for Brazil.
 The Brazilian E-visa will cost USD 40, substantially cheaper than the traditional visa, will have a maximum validity of two years and does not exclude the possibility of the applicant requesting a visa in the traditional way, through the Brazilian consular network.